SubhadityaMukherjee/sprintdl/README.md

 - Faster research and experimentation
 - Based on [fastai](https://github.com/fastai)
 - Not tooo high level and meant only for the "bit" advanced researcher
+- Many many convenience functions that one would need
 - (This library is not stable right now.
 Everything works of course, but they will be changed and rearranged eventually)

+# Features
+- Check features.md for a full list

 ## Documentation
-- Check demo.ipynb for initial example
+- Check the syntax folder for documentation
+- Check demos folder
+- [Function documentation](https://subhadityamukherjee.github.io/sprintdl/)
 - There will be blogs on the topics that were required and [more here](https://www.subhadityamukherjee.me/)
-- [Function documentation](https://subhadityamukherjee.github.io/sprintdl/)
-- More will be added soon along with proper documentation

 ## Why
 - I loved fastai, but in many things didnt agree with the way they went.
 I also needed some extra features that might have not ever been approved